gradle/gradle/platforms/documentation/docs/src/docs/release/notes.md

 ### Build authoring improvements

 Gradle provides rich APIs for plugin authors and build engineers to develop custom build logic.
+The [task configuration avoidance API](userguide/task_configuration_avoidance.html) avoids configuring tasks if they are not needed for the execution of a build.

 <a name="enhanced-filtering"></a>
 #### Lazy name-based filtering of tasks

 Previously, filtering tasks by name required using the `matching` method using the following pattern:

 ```
 tasks.matching { it.name.contains("pack") }
 ```